 As a leader in the Hispanic community, Mr. Ysiano has received several distinctions for pioneering the growth and recognition of entrepreneurs throughout the region.
-His many accomplishments include, past president serving two terms, of the California Hispanic Chamber of Commerce, (CHCC), past vice-chairman, serving two terms, of the CHCC, past president of the Stockton/San Joaquin County Mexican-American Chamber of Commerce, past chairman of the Regional I, United States Hispanic Chamber of Commerce (spanning 7 western states), past board member of the American Red Cross, member of the San Joaquin Hispanic Chamber of Commerce Government Relations Committee (GRC) and active member local Hispanic Chambers and the California Hispanic Chamber of Commerce, attending all conventions as well as the United States Hispanic Chamber of Commerce.
+His many accomplishments include, past president serving two terms of the California Hispanic Chamber of Commerce, (CHCC), past vice-chairman of the CHCC, past president of the Stockton/San Joaquin County Mexican-American Chamber of Commerce, past chairman of the Regional I, United States Hispanic Chamber of Commerce (spanning 7 western states), past board member of the American Red Cross, member of the San Joaquin Hispanic Chamber of Commerce Government Relations Committee (GRC), Board member of the National Association of Hispanic Publishers (NAHP) in Washington D.C. , Board Member and Media Partner of Latino Media Collaborative California as well as an active member of local Hispanic Chambers and the California Hispanic Chamber of Commerce, and past Chairman of Citizens Against Lawsuit Abuse (CALA) and coalition building for state initiatives.

-In his leisure time, Mr. Ysiano enjoys spending time with his son and family and playing a great round of golf.
+In his leisure time, Mr. Ysiano enjoys spending time with his son and family members and playing a great round of golf.

 Judy Quintana, Vice President and Co-Editor of Latino Times is a experienced individual whose marketing strategies have benefited numerous companies.
 Her primary focus is to increase community awareness about the publication and expand business throughout the region.
 Ms. Quintana works side by side with Publisher, Andrew Ysiano, on overall day to day operations.
 She is committed to creating new partnerships, marketing and her expertise that will be mutually benefit Latino Times and its partners.